apache/datafusion/docs/source/user-guide/cli.md

                                         nd-json]
     -h, --help                          Print help information
-    -m, --memory-limit <MEMORY_LIMIT>   The memory pool limitation, default to zero -p, --data-path <DATA_PATH>         Path to your data, default to current directory -q, --quiet                         Reduce printing other than the results and work quietly -r, --rc <RC>...
+    -m, --memory-limit <MEMORY_LIMIT>   The memory pool limitation, default to zero --mem-pool-type <MEM_POOL_TYPE> Specify the memory pool type 'greedy' or 'fair', default to 'greedy' -p, --data-path <DATA_PATH>         Path to your data, default to current directory -q, --quiet                         Reduce printing other than the results and work quietly -r, --rc <RC>...
 Run the provided files on startup instead of ~/.datafusionrc